dreamcastnan/aws_sysops_notes/README.md

 1. S3 bucket
  1.1 distributing files and caching them at the edge
- 1.2 enhanced security with OAI Origin Access Identity
+ 1.2 enhanced security with OAI(Origin Access Identity).
+Cannot use when S3 used as a website endpoint, but customer origin can be used.
  1.3 CloudFront can be used as an ingress(to upload files to S3)
 2. Custom Origin (HTTP)
  2.1 Application LB, must be public IP and allow ingress from CloudFront